 The pandemic has an impact on everyone, particularly those cultural nonprofits whose business model depends on bringing together crowds for a shared experience.
 For those that are able to help, what is the best way?

 This pandemic has impacted everyone, and there are many people with uncertainty about where the money will come from for next month’s rent bill or groceries.
 I am so grateful that, even against that backdrop, so many of our audience members donated the value of their tickets to shows that were cancelled this spring to ensure the long-term survival of our theatre.
 With those donations, we created The Hanover Theatre COVID-19 Resiliency Fund to help us bridge this gap.
 Then on May 1, our board of directors stepped up in a big way and came together to pledge a generous dollar-for-dollar match to all contributions through June 30, up to $60,000.
 That means if you are able to make a contribution at any level, its impact will be doubled and help us bridge the gap until we can come together again.
+These donations will also help us remain able to put on all our scheduled shows for 2021, specifically the Broadway Series including Blue Man Group, and CATS.

 We know that many people are nervous about committing to events in the future.
 In the past, sporting events, concerts and live performances have had strict exchange and refund policies.
 In a new era where we want to discourage people who are ill from going out in public, are tours and artists willing to relax their guarantees?
 How are we looking to make our audiences comfortable and confident when they return to one of our events?